 I noticed that the lower grip on this Recipro Saw isn’t as ergonomic as I’ve come to expect from their dills and drivers.
 It didn’t fit my hand quite as naturally.
 I wouldn’t count this as a negative against the saw, it’s just more of an average feel.
 Around the upper housing, the shape and overmold made for a much better ergonomic grip for both one- and two-handed applications.

-Where Makita usually puts themselves ahead of the competition is with performance near the top, vibration reduction, and ergonomics.
+Where Makita usually puts itself ahead of the competition is with performance near the top, vibration reduction, and ergonomics.
 Most are certainly present in the RJ03.
 The cutting action is smooth (for a recip saw) and stable.
 Even at 3,300 strokes per minute, you won’t see the kind of cutting speeds that you get from 18V and corded reciprocating saws – nor should you expect to.
-The trade-off is greater control, lighter weight, and less vibration.
+The trade-off is greater control and lighter weight.

 The one negative I found is in the variable speed trigger and lower handle.
 The combination just wasn’t as comfortable to use between the placement of the safety switch and shape.
 This is offset by the ability to use the paddle switch in nearly every cutting position.

-Priced under $150 with two batteries, the RJ03R1 kit is a pretty decent value considering other top brands can be close to $200.
-For those light- to medium-duty jobs throughout the day, I’ll take the Makita 12V Max CXT Recipro Saw any time.
-Makita’s 12V Max line up keeps getting better and it’s worth the consideration for any Pro who is looking to supplement an 18V platform.
+Priced well under $150 with two batteries, the RJ03R1 kit is a pretty decent value considering other top brands can be close to $200.
+For those light-duty jobs throughout the day, the Makita 12V Max CXT Recipro Saw is effective, but there are better options available now.